 Links : Cardiothoracic Surgery, The Heart, Bypass Surgery, Valve Surgery , Performance Data

-Patients usually will have been referred to the Manchester Heart Centre by the GP of the patient.
+Patients usually will have been referred to the Paris Heart Centre by the GP of the patient.
 The patient will have a consultation with a cardiologist and further tests and followups to determine the best treatment path.
 If surgery is needed then the patient will be referred to our surgical team.
 The process for admission is similar for all procedures.
 Read the information below then follow the links for the individual procedure.

 Benefits:

-Reduced chest pain (angina), prevent heart attack,
+Reduced chest pain (angina), prevent heart attack, live longer, increased activity/well being/quality of life.

 Involved Teams : ITU, CSHDU, Ward 3, Cardiac Liaison Team , Surgeons